John Gwynne (commentator): Broadcasting career

-Gwynne was a regular match reporter for over 20 years on Sky's Gillette Soccer Saturday and was the reporter when Manchester City won the league title on the last day of the 2011-12 season.
+Gwynne was a regular match reporter for over 20 years on Sky's Gillette Soccer Saturday and was the reporter when Manchester City won the league title on the last day of the 2011–12 season.
 From April 2014, he was also providing expert analysis on William Hill's online betting service and "in-play" Radio service.

 In 2014, he was inducted into the PDC Hall of Fame.
 Later in 2014, Gwynne began commentating on Eurosport for BDO darts tournaments, such as the Six Nations Cup, Winmau World Masters and the BDO World Championship.
 In the years that followed, he made occasional commentary appearances on Sky Sports during the early rounds of the PDC World Championship and worked on Talksport's radio commentary of the event in 2017/18.

 His final ever commentary came in the inaugural World Senior Darts Championships in 2022 when he called the Robert Thornton v Martin Adams Final on February 6.
+He died 5 months later.

 Other work

 Gwynne initially worked as a school teacher in Manchester until 1987.
 He was also an after-dinner speaker and toastmaster.
 Gwynne was master of ceremonies at arts exhibitions and ran local darts tournaments in the Manchester area.
 From the start of the 2019 season, he was the announcer for Lancashire County Cricket Club.

-He wrote a monthly column, "The Mancunian Way", for Darts World Magazine (previously titled Piccadilly Line) for 31 years, and at one time was responsible for ghostwriting Wayne Mardle's column, "Wayne's World", in the same magazine.
-He also wrote for north-west newspapers, covering local darts, for nearly thirty years.
-He gave up both in 2011.

-Gwynne was chairman of the Manchester Superleague and Manchester Log-End Federation, which he founded in 2003 to save the log-end dartboard from extinction.

-He worked for the International Socca Federation as commentator on their Six-a-Side World Cup tournaments.

 In September 2020, in conjunction with David Mitchell and with a foreword by Jeff Stelling, Gwynne published a memoir of his football memories, Soccer Satisfied.